globulion/globulion.github.io/about.md

 permalink: /about/
 ---

-I am developing theoretical methods to describe chemistry at large scales with quantum mechanical accuracy.
+We are developing theoretical methods to describe chemistry at large scales with quantum mechanical accuracy.
 The focus is in particular on solvation phenomena and spectroscopy of condensed phase systems.